joshmcgrath08/openvpn_on_ec2/README.md

     - [iOS](https://apps.apple.com/us/app/openvpn-connect/id590379981)
     - [Android](https://play.google.com/store/apps/details?id=net.openvpn.openvpn&hl=en_US)
 5. Connect your client to the VPN server
-    - Open the OpenVPN Connect client
+    1. Open the OpenVPN Connect client
-    - Select the "File" tab
-    - Import the client key you downloaded earlier
+    1. Import the client key you downloaded earlier
-    - With a few more clicks, you should be connected
+    1. With a few more clicks, you should be connected

 # Details